grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

 ### STEP 3: Testing the container image locally

-Now is time to test the program in the docker environment.
+Now, it is time to test the program in the docker environment.
 First, we need to build the image.
 If some mistake shows up here means that the Dockerfile is not well made.
 Remember that if you don't run the command in the same directory where the Dockerfile is, you will have to use the `-f` flag and write the path to it.

 ``` bash